Andre Brooks

-Andre Chance Brooks (born 20 August 2003) is an English professional footballer who plays as a winger for club Sheffield United.
+Andre Chance Brooks (born 20 August 2003) is a professional footballer who plays as a winger for club Norwich City.
+Born in England, he plays for the Jamaica national team.

 Career

+Sheffield United

 Born in Sheffield and educated at King Edward VII School, Brooks joined the youth academy of Sheffield United at the age of 8.
 He signed his first professional contract with the club on 21 May 2021 and was originally a part of their development side.
 On 6 August 2022, he joined Bradford (Park Avenue) on loan in the National League, where he had seven appearances and scored one goal.
 He returned to Sheffield United in September 2022.
 He made his professional debut as a late substitute in a 5–2 EFL Championship win over Burnley on 5 November 2022.

-Personal life
+Norwich City

+On 25 June 2026, Brooks signed for EFL Championship side Norwich City on a five-year deal for an undisclosed transfer fee.
+He scored his first goal for Norwich in a 4–1 victory over MK Dons in the first round of the Carabao Cup on 8 August 2026.

+International career

-Born in England, Brooks has dual British-Jamaican nationality.
+Born in England, Brooks has dual British-Jamaican citizenship.
+He was called up to the Jamaica national team for a 2026 FIFA World Cup qualification match in March 2026.